Alex White (baseball)

 Alex Bruce White (born August 29, 1988) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cleveland Indians and the Colorado Rockies.

 Amateur career

-White attended D.H.
-Conley High School in his hometown of Greenville, North Carolina and won two state championships with the team.
+White attended D. H. Conley High School in Greenville, North Carolina, where he helped lead the school's baseball team to two state championships.
 After his senior year of high school, he attended the University of North Carolina, where he played college baseball for the North Carolina Tar Heels.
 In 2007 and 2008, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.

 Professional career

 Cleveland Indians

 White was drafted by the Cleveland Indians in the first round of the 2009 Major League Baseball Draft out of North Carolina.
 He was considered one of the top prospects in baseball.

 White made his major league debut on April 30, 2011 against the Detroit Tigers.
 He'd continue on for 2 more starts, going 1–0 in 15 innings.